Non-Thermal Production of Sexaquark Dark Matter: Coalescence probability for compact uuddss formation

 \section{Coalescence probability for compact \texorpdfstring{$uuddss$}{uuddss} formation}

-At temperatures ${T \lesssim T_R < \TQCD}$, the formation of a compact sexaquark is a strongly non-equilibrium process.
-A convenient parametrization for the coalescence probability is
+At temperatures ${T \lesssim T_R < \TQCD}$, the formation of a compact sexaquark is a strongly non-equilibrium process. {We parametrize the coalescence probability into two components: one from two singly-strange baryons (the $YY$ channel) and one from a doubly-strange baryon and a nucleon (the $YN$ channel).
+These baryon pairs all carry the same $uuddss$ quark content as the sexaquark and contribute comparably to the overlap with the compact six-quark wavefunction~\cite{Farrar:2023wvm}.} A convenient parametrization for the {$YY$ channel} coalescence probability is

 where $f_Y$ denotes the strange-baryon fraction within the relevant correlation volume, and $\mathcal{P}_{YY\to S}$ is the conditional probability that two nearby strange baryons with the correct quantum numbers combine into a compact $S$ rather than rescattering.

-We model this microscopic conversion probability as
+{In the low-reheating scenario with ${T < \TQCD}$, the dominant channels contributing to Eq.~\eqref{eq:coal} come from the pairs of octet baryons $\Lambda\Lambda$, $\Sigma^0\Sigma^0$, and $\Sigma^+\Sigma^-$.
+We consider solely isospin-conserving reactions involving pairs of octet baryons, light mesons, and sexaquarks.}

+{In the early Universe, the plasma remains close to chemical equilibrium on timescales much shorter than the Hubble time~\cite{Kolb:1990vq}, and strangeness-changing processes are efficient at the temperatures of interest.
+Thus, while separate chemical freeze out of strange and non-strange hadrons has been suggested to best fit data from heavy-ion collisions~\cite{Chatterjee:2013yga, Bugaev:2013sfa}, such effects are not expected to occur in this cosmological setting.
+Strange mesons such as kaons are present in the plasma.
+They rapidly equilibrate with the strange-baryon population through strong interactions.
+Such meson-baryon exchanges preserve the net strangeness in the correlation volume relevant for sexaquark formation.}